hcguersoy/cleanreg/README.md

                         The name of the repo which should be cleaned up -cf, --clean-full-catalog
-                        If set all repos of the registry will be cleaned up, keeping the amount of images specified in -k option.
+                        If set all repos of the registry will be cleaned up, considering the -k, -re and -d options.
-                        The amount for each repo can be overridden in the repofile (-f).
+                        These can be overridden for each repo in the repofile (-f).
   -k KEEPIMAGES, --keepimages KEEPIMAGES
                         Amount of images (not tags!) which should be kept for the given repo  (if -n is set) or for each repo of the registry (if -cf is set).
   -re REGULAREXPRESSION, --regex REGULAREXPRESSION
-                        Image tags matching the regular expression will be kept -d DATE, --date DATE
+                        Image tags matching the regular expression will be kept for the given repo  (if -n is set) or for each repo of the registry (if -cf is set).
+  -d DATE, --date DATE
-                        Keep images which were created since this date.
+                        Keeps images which were created since this date for the given repo  (if -n is set) or for each repo of the registry (if -cf is set).
                         Format: dd.mm.yyyy
   -f REPOSFILE, --reposfile REPOSFILE
-                        A file containing the list of Repositories and how many images should be kept.
+                        A file containing the list of Repositories and which images should be kept.
+Use 0 for -k and _ for -re as well as -d to ignore that option.
+                        Format: <repo> <KEEPIMAGES> <REGULAREXPRESSION> <DATE>
   -c CACERT, --cacert CACERT
                         Path to a valid CA certificate file.
 This is needed if self signed TLS is used in the registry server.